| Home | A New Approach | Specific Up C Techniques | Laney Instrument

 torque is the term for moving the spinous away from the adjuster, or downward.

 Superior torque is moving the spinous toward the adjuster, or upward.
+The Grostic hand torque does work.
+But

 how?
 Does the adjuster's radius and ulnar crossing over one another cause